crock2017/Blog_Creator_for_Joomla/README.md

 Creator: crock@vodafone.de

-Usage
-Download or clone this package.
-Rename all example string to your module name.
+Usage:

+Download ZIP.

-Go to Joomla!
-Administrator -> Extension -> Manage -> install.
+Go to your Joomla!
+Administrator -> Extention -> Manage -> install.
 Drag your module zip and install it.